kitarp29/kube-ez/README.md

   - **Purpose of this project?**

      It's a pet project to learn *Kubernetes* and *Golang*.
 I wanted to build this to better understand these two technologies.
-I also explored *Docker*.
+I also explored *Docker*